 Please note that the University will not allow you to register for your course if you do not have the correct visa to study at Newcastle University.

 The Home Office are introducing an immigration health surcharge for all non EEA nationals who are applying to extend their period of leave by 6 months or longer.
 This charge will be introduced on 6th April and MUST be paid at the same time you submit your visa application.

 The charge for students is £150 per year of leave but if your leave includes part of a year of less than 6 months you will pay £75.
 For example, if you are applying for an extension to complete your studies and require up to 6 months additional leave you will pay £75.
 If you are applying for additional leave of 6 months to 1 year, you will need to pay the full charge £150.
 This charge is also payable for each dependant on the application and is generally the same as the main applicant.

-If payment is not made at the time of application, your application could be delayed while the Home Office contacts you to make sure the payment is made.
+You will need to pay this surcharge before you submit your visa application as you will need to enter the unique payment reference number on your visa application cover sheet.
+If payment is not made, your application could be delayed while the Home Office contacts you to make sure the payment is made.

 Please note that if you pay the charge and you finish your course before the end of your leave the charge will not be refunded.
 Refunds will only be given if your visa application is rejected or refused by the Home Office.

 Once you have paid the surcharge you will be able to access the National Health Service (NHS) in the same way as a permanent UK resident.
 Payment may still be required for some services such as dental treatment and eye tests.

 For further information on the charge including details on how you pay and calculating how much you will need to pay please visit Home Office website here.
 The Home Office have also released the following Q & A for further information.